codedreamerD/codedreamerD/README.md

 - **Content Creation**: Video Editing, Social Media Management

 ## 💡 Experience
-I’m a firm believer in blending the technical with the creative.
+I’m a believer in blending the technical with the creative.
 From building sleek websites to designing engaging social media content, I've gained hands-on experience through **internships** and **volunteer roles**.
 Some of my favorite projects include:
 - Collaborating on **web design** and **software development** teams
 - Curating content and managing **social media platforms**